 When we cleanse the body and introduce it to the nutrients we often get the least of—the micronutrients from fruits and vegetable juices—we rejuvenate the body on a cellular level.
 Many studies have shown the amazing health benefits of juice fasting.
 Best of all, at the end of a few days juice fast, you’ll feel lighter, more focused, and a lot less aches and pains.

 In John Mackey’s book there are many great recipes, including one breakfast recipe called Oat Meal Fruit Shake, which contains 27 grams of sugar (from the recipe’s oatmeal, banana, apple, and coconut water contents).
-If you have 3-4 of those for breakfast once in a while, you’ll do fine, as this shake does contain many healthy nutrients.
+If you have one of those for breakfast once in a while, you’ll do fine, as this shake does contain many healthy nutrients.

 But we are all creatures of habit.
 So, if you love this recipe, you may end up consuming this smoothie daily.
 In that case, you’ll ingest a lot of sugar, starches and carbohydrates for breakfast, which can, if you lead a sedentary lifestyle, be hard on the digestive system.
 You would do much better to alternate your breakfasts with a juice instead.